How To Prepare For the Marriage Green Card Interview?

 Prepare for the Marriage Green Card Interview

 The interview can be daunting as it is one of the most critical steps in the marriage green card application process.
 However, with the proper preparation and forethought, couples can pass their interview and obtain a green card without any issues.
-Read our blog about common questions asked in the marriage interview.

 Steps to Prepare For The Marriage Green Card Interview